Independent Grievance Redress Mechanism (IGRM)

 Management of Complaints: How We Handle Complaints

-The objective of the problem-solving (mediation) exercise is to restore an effective dialogue between the APs and any interested persons with a view to resolving the issue(s) underlying a request, without seeking to attribute blame or fault to any such party.
-The Chairperson of the IGRM invites all relevant parties, the APs, management's representatives, project promoters, and other interested persons in the complaints about projects to participate in the exercise.
+The objective of the problem-solving (mediation) exercise is to restore an effective dialogue between the APs and any interested persons with a view to resolving the issue(s) underlying the grievance without seeking to attribute blame or fault to any party.
+The Chairperson of the IGRM invites all relevant parties including but not limited to the APs, Bank representatives, project owners or promoters, and other interested persons in the complaints about projects to participate in problem-solving mediation.

-- The DBSA will adopt a participatory and flexible approach, focused on assisting the parties in finding and developing an effective solution to the complainant/AP’s concerns.
+- The DBSA will adopt a participatory and flexible approach, focused on assisting the parties in finding and/or developing an effective solution to the concerns raised by the AP.

-- The focus of problem-solving is on addressing the concern that gave rise to the grievance or complaint in a way that meets the interests of the complainant and the other parties and is mutually satisfactory.
+- The focus of problem solving is on addressing the concern that gave rise to the grievance or complaint in a way that meets the interests of the AP and the other parties towards a mutually satisfactory solution.

 - While a problem-solving process may seek to identify who can take constructive action, a problem-solving process does not seek to determine culpability.

-- Problem-solving is a voluntary process and will only be used by the IGRM only with the complainant and other parties’ agreement.
+- Problem solving is a voluntary process and will be used by the IGRM Committee only with the agreement of the AP and other parties.

-- Problem-solving processes vary in duration, based on the nature, complexity, and scope of the issues, amid other factors.
+- Problem solving processes vary in duration, according to the nature, complexity, and scope of the issues, and other factors.

-- The IGRM will work with the parties to establish a reasonable timetable for the process and endeavour to work efficiently and expeditiously in assisting the parties in finding solutions to the concerns raised.
+- The IGRM Committee will work with the parties in establishing a reasonable timetable for the process and will endeavor to work efficiently and expeditiously in assisting the parties in finding solutions to the concerns raised.

-DBSA IGRM shall within 30 days of a successful problem-solving exercise write and submit to the Chairperson, the Requestors and other interested parties, a Problem-Solving Report that shall include the solutions agreed upon by the parties involved.
+DBSA IGRM shall within 30 days of a successful problem-solving exercise write and submit to the Chairperson, the Requestors and other interested parties, a Problem-Solving Report which shall record the outcome of the mediation and any solutions agreed upon by the parties involved.
 The Chairperson shall decide whether or not to accept recommendations made for remedial actions.
-If the recommendations are rejected, the IGRM or the Chairperson will inform all participants in writing the reasons for rejection.
-IGRM will monitor the implementation of the action plans agreed during the problem-solving exercise.
+If the recommendations are rejected, the IGRM Secretariat or the Chairperson will inform all participants in writing of the reasons for rejection.
+IGRM Monitoring and Evaluation Committee will monitor the implementation of the action plans agreed during the problem-solving exercise.